 - Transfer Students – After receiving notification of admission to SWOSU, the student should follow the information that was sent with their admission letter to learn how to access their SWOSU email and Canvas accounts.
-Students must also forward the admission email to Sonia Rose or turn in a copy of the letter.
+Students must also forward the admission email to Tiffany Seal or turn in a copy of the letter.
 NOTE: It is the student’s responsibility to confirm the receipt of transcripts with the registrar’s office.

 - All communication from the Department of Nursing will be sent via SWOSU email, and applicants are responsible for checking their SWOSU throughout the application process and until they receive a notice of acceptance or a decline to admit.

-- All Application Materials must be turned in to the Department of Nursing's main office – PAR129.
-Materials may also be emailed to Sonia Rose or faxed to 580.774.7075.
+- All Application Materials listed below may be submitted in person to the Department of Nursing's main office – PAR129.
+Materials may also be emailed to Tiffany Seal or faxed to 580.774.7075.
 All Application Materials must be legible.

-- Current degree check – from SWOSU Registrar.
-The Department of Nursing will request a degree check for you.
-The degree check will be sent to you and the Department of Nursing.
+- Official degree check.
+Note: The degree check will be sent to you and the Department of Nursing.